allegro/allegro.tech/_posts/2020-04-06-persisting-application-state.md

 }
 ```
 **Breaking aggregate encapsulation, rating 3/3:**
-We don't need to create a code that breaks the encapsulation of the aggregate.<br>
+We don’t need to create a code that breaks the encapsulation of the aggregate.<br>
 **Additional code in the aggregate, rating 1/3:**
 The amount of additional code is large and increases proportionally to the size of the aggregate.<br>
 **Complexity of the infrastructure code, rating 1/3:**
 As in the previous “reflection” method, here eventual mapping errors can also be seen only in runtime.
-The implementation of reading aggregate state is not the easiest one, although the `getState(...)` method code once implemented doesn't have to be changed in the future.
+The implementation of reading aggregate state is not the easiest one, although the `getState(...)` method code once implemented doesn’t have to be changed in the future.

 ### State readers
 A “state objects” method inversion.